mar10/nutree/docs/sphinx/take_the_tour.md

 ### Control the `data_id`

-If the object instances have a natural attribute that identifies them, we can use it instead of the default `hash()`. <br>
+If the object instances have an attribute that naturally identifies them, we can use it instead of the default `hash()`. <br>
-This improves readability and helps to (de)serialize:
+This improves readability and may be more appropriate for serialization:

 ```python
 tree_2 = Tree("Organization", calc_data_id=lambda tree, data: str(data.guid))

 dep_node_2 = tree_2.add(development_dep)
 dep_node_2.add(bob)

 tree_2.print(repr="{node}")
 ```